-While there is nothing wrong with wanting to look our best, or simply loving makeup and playing with different hair color, there is something wrong when an individual feels the need to meet a manmade standard to be loved.
+Meanwhile, there is nothing wrong with wanting to look our best, or simply loving makeup and playing with different hair color, there is plenty wrong when an individual feels the need to meet a manmade standard in order to be loved.

 At this juncture, looking our best becomes a catch-22.

-On the one hand, be noticed — and accepted — for our physical appearance.
+On the one hand, be noticed—and accepted—for our physical appearance alone.
 On the other hand, resent we are accepted and loved solely based on that same physical appearance.